 - Turned Down for a Business Loan to Fund Payroll?

 - Reasons clients use Bankers Factoring for payroll funding:

 - Ready for the owner-employees of Bankers Factoring to fill your payroll funding needs?
 Call 866-598-4295 or go to Bankers-Factoring-Application.

 Today, over 95% of business owners state that employee expenses are hurting their bottom line with the tight labor market.
-Businesses struggling to meet payroll risk the chance of losing their business.
-Worse, failure to comply with employment laws opens your business up for lawsuits.
+As a result, businesses struggling to meet payroll risk the chance of losing their business.
+Moreover, failing to comply with employment laws makes your business open for lawsuits.

-Paying your employees on time is necessary to keep them happy and avoid legal and tax problems.
-Payroll financing can solve labor and cash flow issues.
+Thus, paying your employees on time is necessary to keep them happy and avoid legal and tax problems.
+Payroll financing or invoice financing can solve labor and cash flow issues.